mhassan654/metadent/Modules/AuthModule/README.md

 This is Metadent's backend's api official authentication module package that is required to kickstart the project's api authentication.
+This package is specifically tailored for metadent backend api

 ## Installation